skoczen/will/docs/improve.md

 * New: Will watches bitbucket, and alerts on downtime, thanks to [mvanbaak](https://github.com/mvanbaak).
 * New: `@will urban dictionary ______`, thanks to [Ironykins](https://github.com/Ironykins).
-* Improvement: More specific regexes for hi, clear storage, and a few others thanks to [shadow7412](https://github.com/shadow7412).
+* New: 1-1 messages now support HTML, thanks to [AndrewBurdyug](https://github.com/AndrewBurdyug) and [brandonsturgeon](https://github.com/brandonsturgeon)
 * Improvement: Batch-getting of rooms, thanks to [charlax](https://github.com/charlax).
 * Improvement: Better handling of uptime check edge cases, thanks to [woohgit](https://github.com/woohgit).
 * Improvement: Proper docs for installing redis on ubuntu/debian, thanks to [kenden](https://github.com/kenden).